scottmilton1/two-square-cipher/README.md

 This program encypts and decrypts messages using the two-square cipher, aka double Playfair.
 There are two variations of the cipher, vertical and horizontal, depending on how the two Playfair tables are arranged.
-This implementation uses the first variation, so the two tables are placed vertically.
+This implementation uses the first variation with the two tables placed vertically.

 System Requirements: